aus-der-Technik/node-protocols/README.md

 Well, that is very good in many ways, but get extrem unhandy when implementing a pluggable system.
 **node-protocols** is a tiny object extension to allow a class implements one or more protocols.

-## Disclaimer ##

-This Module is a development draft.
-Please check, read, and contribute.
-Do not use this early version in a production branch!

 ## Example ##